National Free Flight Society

 Nostalgia

-Nostalgia power was established as the first nostalgia free flight program sponsored by the NFFS and includes approved model designs of the 1943-1956 period, powered by original engines of the era plus selected post-Nostalgia engines.
-See the NFFS Rule Book (2022-2023) regarding rules for Nostalgia Power.
-The recently updated Nostalgia Power Eligible Design List (2022-2023) is now available.
+Nostalgia Power was established as the first nostalgia free flight program sponsored by the NFFS with approved model designs of the 1943-1956 period, powered by original engines of the era plus selected post-1956 engines.

-About 20 years ago, Ralph and Walt Prey led a movement to resurrect interest in flying models that originated in the post WW II-mid-’50s era.
-Their intent: establish a free-flight power discipline that would encourage flying these designs in an enjoyable, low-key environment.
-This early work has been augmented through yeoman efforts of Bob Larsh, who was primarily responsible for production of detailed lists of eligible Nostalgia model designs and engines.
-Harry Murphy was also instrumental in early efforts to promote Nostalgia.
+In the 1970s, Ralph and Walt Prey led a movement to resurrect interest in flying models that originated in the post WW II era.
+The Prey’s intention was to establish a free flight power discipline that would encourage flying these designs in an enjoyable, low-key environment.
+Their early work was supported by the yeoman efforts of Bob Larsh, who was primarily responsible for the creation of detailed lists of eligible Nostalgia Era models and engines.
+Harry Murphy was also instrumental in the early efforts to promote Nostalgia and by 1980 Nostalgia events were commonly included in contests.

-Nostalgia rules call for using powerplants of that era, so you’ll see Nostalgia modelers dusting off engines such as the Holland Hornet, K&B Greenhead, OS Max and Johnson Combat Special.
+Nostalgia rules call for using engines of that era, so you’ll see Nostalgia modelers flying with engines such as the Holland Hornet, K&B Greenhead, OS Max, and Johnson Combat Special.

-Over the years, a set of rules has evolved that requires the builder to adhere to original planforms and construction details, while taking advantage of certain technical advances that have occurred since the Nostalgia era.
+Over the years, a set of rules have evolved that require the builder to adhere to original planforms and construction details, while taking advantage of certain technical advances that have occurred since the Nostalgia era.
 Standard Nostalgia, by far the most popular event, is flown under the 100-oz power loading rule (1 oz model weight for each 0.01 cubic-in. of engine displacement).
-Most commonly hand launched, these models also use the VTO of Nostalgia era when flying with the longer Cat.
+Most commonly hand-launched, these models may also use the VTO (vertical take off) of the Nostalgia Era when flying with the longer Cat.
 I or Cat.
 II engine runs on larger flying sites.
-Other Nostalgia categories include Early 1/2A, PAA-Load, Ignition and ROW.
+Other Nostalgia categories include Early 1/2A, PAA-Load, Ignition, and ROW.

 Join the Nostalgia movement!
-Download a copy of the NFFS Rule Book (2022-2023) and a Nostalgia Power Eligible Design List (2022-2023).
-The rulebook details all you need to know about Nostalgia rules, eligible engines and construction techniques.
-The design list provides some particulars of each model design, including wingspan, designers, and sources for plans.
-Check out the plans available from the NFFS shop.
+Download a copy of the NFFS Rule Book, which includesĀ Nostalgia rules, eligible engines, and construction requirements.Ā TheĀ Nostalgia Power Eligible Design ListĀ provides details of each model design, including the wingspan, designer, and sources for plans.

 Nostalgia Rubber